Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/submitting_a_transfer_request.md

 title: "Submitting  a transfer request"
 linkTitle: "Submitting a transfer request"
 weight: 180
---- After configuring the OFTP (ODETTE) environment, as described in [Configuring OFTP](../configuring_odette), you must define the transfer environment in the following objects:
+---After configuring the OFTP (ODETTE) environment, as described in [Configuring OFTP](../configuring_odette), you must define the transfer environment in the following objects:

 - CFTSEND